redlukas/emu_mbus_center/README.md

 | -------- | ------------------------------------ |
 | `sensor` | Show info from Emu M-Bus Center API. |

+## Overview

+This Integration will help you pull data from an [Emu M-Bus Center](https://www.emuag.ch/en/products/m-bus-data-logger/) into Home Assistant.
+This Work is done independently and is in no way affiliated, endorsed or funded by Emu.
+I bought all my own hardware.
+Due to that, the Integration is currently only tested with the Emu M-Bus Center 250 with Emu Allrounder 3/75 Meters.
+If someone from Emu wants to get in touch with me, open an issue on this Repo with your info.

 ## Installation

 ### Automated (suggested):